NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Two more active hitbox frames
 - 2X
     - Requires 75% meter to use
-    - Window starts up 3 frames faster and ends when the animation starts to change like other counters
+    - DEF from frames 11-45, animation ends frame 55
     - Drains slightly more than 12.5% meter on a miss at the end of the move
     - Fixed unsubbable, opponent is invulnerable until they hit the ground (TODO: huh)
     - Is not avoided by “landing” during the activation (prevents an issue where Temari could activate 2X with her jB, but not get hit by the counter)